Dodd Field at Fort Sam Houston Enemy Alien Detention Station

 Dodd Field Enemy Alien Detention Station’s internee population never truly expanded during the war due to its temporary nature and closure by the end of 1942.
 Nevertheless, a number of internees held at this confinement site volunteered or were “volunteered” for repatriation.

 Oral History Interviews

 THC historians have not yet located and conducted oral history interviews associated with Japanese, German, and Italian U.S. citizen and Enemy Alien internment at the Dodd Field Enemy Alien Detention Station.
-If you are aware of anyone who was interned or worked at this confinement site please contact the Texas Historical Commission at email@example.com so we may reach out to them for an interview.
+If you are aware of anyone who was interned or worked at this confinement site please contact Stephen Cure, the Military History Program Coordinator (email@example.com). so we may reach out to them for an interview.

 - An Historical Marker has been placed about 200 yards east of the intersection of Harry Wurzbach and Winans Road (north of the national cemetery).

 Map & Directions

 View Dodd Field at Fort Sam Houston Internment Camp in a larger map